gundamkeroro/demo/README.md

 # demo
-This is a demo code for shown my flask api design
+This is a demo code for shown my flask api design and how connected to http request for show case use.